ufozone/ha-zcs-mower/README.md

 * `lawn_mower.dock`, `vacuum.return_to_base`:

-    The lawn mower returns to the base and parks there until the next schedule starts.
+    The lawn mower returns to the base and parks there until the next schedule start.

 * `vacuum.stop`: